bluaries/Guessing-Game/README.md

 by Arisa Pangpeng 6110545678

 Status : incomplete
-- Cannot update the hidden word with correct answer
+- Cannot update the hidden words with correct answer

 ## Installing
 ```